kkolma/cheat-sheets-one/README.md

 Welcome to `cheatsheet.one`, the ultimate destination for discovering and sharing cheat sheets on a wide variety of topics.
 Whether you're looking to enhance your education, make life easier, dominate in gaming, or get ahead in tech, you'll find valuable cheat sheets here, all in markdown format for easy use and contribution.

+`cheatsheet.one` is built upon and strongly relies on open-source content, including materials licensed under the MIT license and other free-to-use licenses, available on GitHub.
+We are committed to fostering an environment where knowledge and resources are freely shared and where the contributions of all community members are valued.

 ## Categories

 Our cheat sheets are organized into four main categories: